Premium Tool

 Regulation: FIRS WHT Regulations & PITA Cap P8

-Consider FGN Bonds or NTBs for tax efficiency if liquidity timing permits.
+Consider FGN Savings Bonds for tax efficiency if liquidity timing permits.

 Nigerian Investment WHT Rate Table